We'll help you find the right solution for your needs

-Benjamin K. Sanchez is an experienced litigator, having represented individuals and businesses as plaintiffs and defendants in a variety of civil disputes.
-Litigating debt recovery cases for creditors and commercial/public (non-residential) construction cases for various members of the construction industry, Benjamin is known for his common-sense yet aggressive approach in representing clients and his professionalism and integrity in dealing with opposing counsel and the courts.
+I am an experienced litigator, having represented individuals and businesses as plaintiffs and defendants in a variety of civil disputes.
+Having represented creditors, banks, and other financial institutions for several years, I now represent people and small business owners in litigation ranging from personal injury and landlord/tenant to breach of contract and business fraud.
+I pride myself on my common-sense yet aggressive approach in representing clients and my professionalism and integrity in dealing with opposing counsel and the courts.

 I am a true believer in faith, love, and happiness.
 I have persevered through thick and thin with a positive attitude.
 I do not expect that we can go through life without failure, but I aim for "failing forward" each time.
 I learn from my mistakes and become a better person because of them.
 I have made my share of mistakes, but after each mistake, I pick myself up and move forward!
 I am grateful to my father for teaching me as a young boy that life is too short to waste time being mad or sad.
 I took that advice to heart and made it a life philosophy.
 I routinely speak to children and adults about a variety of subjects, but I always try to convey a positive message about hope, attitude, and achievement.